 Feb.
 20, 2019

-Weaving together archaeology, volcanology and geophysics, the “The Next Pompeii” creates a vivid and thorough exploration of the tectonic activity around Naples, Italy.
+Weaving together archaeology, volcanology and geophysics, “The Next Pompeii” creates a vivid and thorough exploration of the tectonic activity around Naples, Italy.
 The NOVA documentary digs deep into the history of the city to uncover current geological threats to the region and warn locals about the possibility of a future volcanic disaster.
 While Vesuvius destroyed ancient Pompeii, a lesser known volcano called Campi Flegrei has the potential to be far more destructive than its more famous neighbor, endangering millions of residents in and around Naples.
 Scientists have enhanced a system of sensors designed to provide early warning of an eruption and have added an innovative wrinkle — a warning sensor that uses the ripples of sound created constantly by sea waves crashing ashore to probe the three-dimensional structure of molten rock beneath Campi Flegrei.
 Not only does the video serve as an important warning to the people of Naples, it also emphasizes the immense power volcanic activity can hold over human civilization.
 “This film focuses our attention on Naples and its dangerous location between two active volcanoes that threaten nearly four million people,” said Larry Engel, associate professor at American University's School of Communication.
 “The film has beautiful imagery as well as fantastic animation of the underground workings of volcanoes.”
 Chris Schmidt, executive producer for NOVA, said the award “honors the creativity and hard work of the producers who brilliantly recognized an opportunity to re-examine the classic story of Pompeii and Vesuvius as a way of understanding the risk posed today by the largely unknown volcano under Naples.”

 Henry Fraser, Carlo Massarella and Dan Kendall

 The project combined eight radio telescopes from around the world, including the South Pole, to make a synchronized, planet-wide telescope capable of observing radio emissions associated with black holes.
 Based on theory and observations, the existence of black holes — from which no light can escape — has long been accepted by scientists.
 But the Event Horizon Telescope was designed to definitively prove their existence and provide convincing visual evidence.
-The research team needed powerful supercomputers, specialized software and extremely accurate clocks for accommodating time differences among the various telescopes.
+The research team, led by Shep Doeleman of the Smithsonian Astrophysical Observatory, needed powerful supercomputers, specialized software and extremely accurate clocks for accommodating time differences among the various telescopes.
 There were no guarantees of success.
 “It’s rare these days to see a film whose ending is not known, whose journey is uncertain,” American University’s Engel said.
 “We witness the ups and downs, successes and failures of science as the cameras are rolling during the short window of opportunity.
 It’s a refreshing and authentic view of scientists and their passion.”
 Director Henry Fraser said it was clear that the first image of a black hole “would be a global sensation.”
 He said it was “especially important to do the science justice as well as showcase the remarkable human endeavor these scientists achieved.”